rafiparvez/ReceiptRecognizer/README.md

 ## Scope of Enhancements ##
 1. Combined image(Logo detection) + Text classification.
-2. Fuzzy lookup and replacement of incorrect words closest words. (e.g. 'almart' with 'walmart').
+2. Fuzzy lookup and replacement of incorrect closest words. (e.g. 'almart' with 'walmart' and 'sav m ney' with 'save money').